Same-sex marriage in Colorado: Statutes

+Constitutional amendments

 On November 7, 2006, Colorado voters approved Amendment 43, a state-initiated constitutional amendment that prohibited the recognition of same-sex marriage in the Constitution of Colorado.
 The amendment passed by a margin of 56% to 44%.

+Following the U.S. Supreme Court's decision in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
+Wade, in June 2022, some lawmakers announced they would push to codify same-sex marriage in state statutes and place a measure on the ballot to repeal the constitutional amendment banning same-sex marriage.
+Governor Jared Polis said he would sign such bills into law.
+In January 2023, Senator Danielson said, "The legislature has an obligation to do away with that ban to show the communities that we care about (them), that we're gonna stand up and protect them."
+A constitutional amendment requires a two-thirds majority in both chambers of the General Assembly.
+A ballot initiative to amend the Constitution of Colorado to remove verbiage limiting marriage to "one man and one woman", thereby removing the constitutional prohibition of same-sex marriage, was filed in July 2023.
+In April 2024, Senator Joann Ginal and representatives Alex Valdez and Brianna Titone introduced a constitutional amendment to the General Assembly to refer the issue to voters.
+The Senate approved the measure 29–5 on April 29, with six Republicans joining all Democrats in support.
+The House followed 46–14 on May 4, with one Democrat joining Republicans in voting against and two Republicans joining the remaining Democrats in support.
+The bill was signed by Governor Polis on May 8.
+In September 2024, a group of religious leaders expressed their support for the measure.
+As Amendment J, it was placed on the November 5, 2024 ballot, and approved by 64.3% of voters and a majority of counties.
+Support reached 80% in four counties: Pitkin (84%), Boulder (83%), Denver (82%), and San Miguel (82%).
+Opposition to the amendment was highest in Cheyenne (79%), Kiowa (78%) and Baca (78%) counties.

 Lawsuits

 There are five court cases dealing with same-sex marriage in Colorado.
 They are Brinkman v.
 Long, a state district court case, ruling in favor of same-sex marriage; Burns v.
 Hickenlooper, a U.S. district court (i.e. federal) case, ruling in favor of same-sex marriage; Kitchen v.
 Herbert and Bishop v.
 Smith, two decisions out of the Tenth Circuit Court of Appeals which affirm same-sex marriage and are binding precedent on Colorado courts, and Colorado ex rel.
 Suthers v.
 Hall, a state court case which previously allowed Boulder County to issue marriage licenses to same-sex couples.